-The Nuit des Musées has become an annual event not to be missed by culture and heritage enthusiasts, allowing them to visit the seven museums of the group from 7pm until 1am.
-This year you’ll discover a special program that includes guided tours, music, performances, workshops, culinary surprises and a festive afterparty at Casino Luxembourg organised by Lagerkultur.
-In order to facilitate the nightly tour, a combined ticket for the seven museums has been introduced as well as free shuttle buses.
+The Nuit des Musées has become an annual event, and should not to be missed by culture and heritage enthusiasts!
+You have the ability to visit the seven museums from 7pm until 1am.
+This year you’ll discover a special program that includes guided tours, music, performances, workshops, culinary surprises and a festive afterparty at Casino Luxembourg.
+In order to facilitate the nightly tour, there is a combined ticket for the seven museums, as well as free shuttle buses.
 You can find all the information you need about booking tickets and the full program here.

-Can’t make it to the Museum Night?
+Can’t make it to the Museum Nuit?
 Here’s breakdown of the Museum Smile’s 7 Museums:

-Set in a park, the Villa is an oasis of calm in the middle of the city.
-The exhibitions are housed in a nineteenth century mansion displaying the art collections of the City of Luxembourg dating from the seventeenth to the nineteenth centuries. currently on display the museum has a collection named “Collection of Old Master Paintings”.
+This Villa is an oasis of calm which is set in the middle of the city, and the exhibits are housed in a nineteenth century mansion.
+There you will find the displaying of art collections of the City of Luxembourg which date from the seventeenth to the nineteenth centuries.
+Currently on display at the museum is a collection named “Collection of Old Master Paintings.”
 This collection focuses on Dutch paintings from the Golden Age, and the collection portrays French history and landscape painting.

 On October 9, the museum is offering an event for children that is apart of the 20 years Nuit des Musées program.
-This event takes place from 5p.m. until 11p.m., is hosted in many languages, and allows children to express their creativity by making their own mini-mosaic!
-For a full list of activities, exhibitions, and events check out the link below.
+This event takes place from 5p.m. until 11p.m.
+It is hosted in many languages, and allows children to express their creativity by making their own mini-mosaic!
+For a full list of activities, exhibitions, and events check out the link below!

-When: Open Monday to Sunday from 10am to 6pm, open late Friday evenings until 9pm.
+When: Open Monday – Sunday from 10am to 6pm, open late Friday evenings until 9pm.
 Closed Tuesdays and 1 January, 1 November, 25 December

 Where: 18 Avenue Emile Reuter (map)